JSDiamond/Dataviz101/js/README.md

 [All the packages](https://www.npmjs.com/)

+#### Simple Node server
+	npm install http-server -g
+change directory to your repo, then run:

+	http-server

 ####live-server
 This is a little development server with live reload capability.
 Use it for hacking your HTML/JavaScript/CSS files, but not for deploying the final site.
 Install:

 	npm install -g live-server

 [https://github.com/tapio/live-server](https://github.com/tapio/live-server)

+change directory to your repo, then run:

+	live-server

+#### Simple Python server (built-in for Mac)
+change directory to your repo, then run:

+	python -m SimpleHTTPServer

 #### iTerm 2
 A fancy Terminal